ottenwbe/developer-environment-setup/README.md

 [![Build Status](https://travis-ci.org/ottenwbe/developer-environment-setup.svg?branch=master)](https://travis-ci.org/ottenwbe/developer-environment-setup)

 This ansible playbook is used by me to automate the setup of my Linux developer machines.
+If you frequently reinstall your system, you know why these scripts had been created.
 Therefore, this repository will be updated whenever I setup a new machine (commits to master).

 ## Supported Linux Distributions

-Right now the only supported Distribution is:
+Right now the only supported Distributions are:
-* Fedora 30
+* Fedora 33

 ## Structure